yumyum-web/DataComNotes/10 - Electronic Mail and Messaging.md

 - Mail is delivered to the recipient's mailbox on the mail server.
   - Recipient can retrieve the mail at their convenience.
   - Recipient may be informed of new mail by the mail server.
-- Recieved mail may be stored for later use.
+- Received mail may be stored for later use.

 ### Reasons for popularity

 - **Widely used**: Almost everyone has an email address.
 - **Easy to use**: User-friendly features.
-Convenience of reading at your convenience.
+The convenience of reading at your convenience.
 - **Cost-effective**: No need for paper, envelopes, stamps, etc.
 - **Reliable**: Messages are stored on the mail server until the recipient retrieves them.
 - **Fast**: Messages are delivered in seconds.